i-Strider243/product-list-with-cart-main/README.md

 - Add items to the cart and remove them
 - Increase/decrease the number of items in the cart
 - See an order confirmation modal when they click "Confirm Order"
+- Filter items based on category
+- Clear cart on button click
 - Reset their selections when they click "Start New Order"
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page